ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 ![Rainbow Linear Gradient Example](/images/2.1.6.8.png)

-Further, the line along with the linear gradient is created is defined by the `StartPoint` and `EndPoint` properties of the `<LinearGradientBrush>`.
+Further, the line along which the linear gradient is created is defined by the `StartPoint` and `EndPoint` properties of the `<LinearGradientBrush>`.
 These points are relative to the area the brush is covering (i.e. the space occupied by the element), and fall in the range of [0.0 ..
 1.0].
 The default (as seen above) is a diagonal line from the upper left corner (0,0) to the lower right corner (1.0, 1.0).

 To make the above gradient fall in the center half of the element, and be horizontal, we could tweak the gradient definition: